ShlomiShatz/WBR-ready/README.md

 chmod +x send_telegram.sh
 ./send_telegram.sh
 ```
-Now check if you got the message. *Note: there is a problem with connecting the WBR-net to the internet, it is possible it is not working just yet.*
+Now check if you got the message. *Note: there is a problem with connecting the WBR_net to the internet, it is possible it is not working just yet.*
-Another important step that will help you is to change the router settings to give your wbr a specific IP when connected.
+Another important step that will help you is to change the router settings to give your RPi a specific IP when connected.
 Ask Shlomi for help if needed.

+### Connecting the RPi to the WBR